Marshlands Conservancy: Early history

-Archaeology supports the presence of a vibrant Indigenous peoples population for thousands of years at the location.
-Findings include identification of pre-contact deposits from the Archaic and Woodland periods.
-Elements of the land like the field were regularly cleared in the 1600s by colonial residents.
-Previous to that, it is believed that Indigenous stewards cleared brush to prevent reforestation and facilitate hunting and agriculture.
+Archaeological evidence supports the presence of a vibrant Indigenous peoples population at the location for thousands of years.
+Findings include the identification of pre-contact deposits from the Archaic and Woodland periods.
+Elements of the land, such as the field, were regularly cleared in the 1600s by colonial residents.
+Prior to that, it is believed that Indigenous stewards cleared brush to prevent reforestation and facilitate hunting and agriculture.

 Immediately prior to its 20th century partitioning, the Conservancy land was part of two neighboring estates: the Jay Estate, owned by Founding Father John Jay and his descendants between 1745 and 1905; this parcel was 400 acres in size.
 Another portion of the conservancy was originally part of neighboring Lounsbury owned by the Parsons family as far back as the early 1800s.

 Modern history (1966–present)

-The nature preserve, first named the Devereux Reservation or Conservancy, came into being through two separate real estate donations in 1966 and again in 1977.
+The nature preserve, initially named the Devereux Reservation or Conservancy, came into being through two separate real estate donations in 1966 and again in 1977.

-The initial gift was one of 120 acres from Zilph Palmer Devereux to Westchester County made on November 9, 1966 and formally accepted by the Westchester County Board of Supervisors on November 21, 1966.
-The land was planned to be kept as a completely natural park.
+The initial gift consisted of 120 acres from Zilph Palmer Devereux to Westchester County, made on November 9, 1966, and formally accepted by the Westchester County Board of Supervisors on November 21, 1966.
+The land was intended to be kept as a completely natural park.

-A small shelter was built in 1972 and the property re-opened as Marshlands Park on June 7, 1972 during the dedication of the preserve.
+A small shelter was built in 1972, and the property reopened as Marshlands Park on June 7, 1972, during the dedication of the preserve.
 A special volunteer Advisory Board was created to ensure continued oversight of the County's management of the land.